mnit-rtmc/iris/docs/permissions.md

 ## Associated Resources

-Some resources contain an associated resource_n, linking them to a base resource.
+Some resources contain an associated `resource_n`, linking them to another resource.
 These include:

 * __geo loc__
 * __controller io__